 The purpose of Norwood’s Brain Injury Program is to provide rehabilitation services

-to individuals who have a brain injury which will increase independence and enrich
+to individuals who have a brain injury in order to increase independence and enrich

 their quality of life.